 The Law that Ate the Constitution (Andrews)

 This week’s readings explore the ideological taboos underpinning modern leftism.
-The first reading discusses the move towards an "open society" in the wake of World War 2 that gradually made nationalism (and particularly ethnonationalism) taboo.
-The second discusses egalitarianism, and how it gives rise to a taboo on discussing group disparities (especially racial IQ gaps).
-The contrast between Cofnas' account of the origins of wokism and other accounts is summarized in the diagram below.
+In the first reading, Lyons discusses the move towards an "open society" in the wake of World War 2 that gradually made nationalism (and particularly ethnonationalism) taboo.

 Main readings: